MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 2. Type the following command at an elevated command prompt:

-    ```cmd
+    ```console
     Reg query "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\WUDF\Services\SurfaceDockFwUpdate\Parameters"
     ```
 3. Install the update as described in the [next section](#install-the-surface-dock-firmware-update) of this article.

 4. Event 2007 with the following text indicates a successful update: **Firmware update finished. hr=0 DriverTelementry EventCode = 2007**.

-    - If the update is not successful, then event ID 2007 will be displayed as an **Error** event rather than **Information**.
+   If the update is not successful, then event ID 2007 will be displayed as an **Error** event rather than **Information**.
 Additionally, the version reported in the Windows Registry will not be current.

 5. When the update is complete, updated DWORD values will be displayed in the Windows Registry, corresponding to the current version of the tool.
 See the [Versions reference](#versions-reference) section in this article for details.
 For example:

     - Component10CurrentFwVersion 0x04ac3970 (78395760)
     - Component20CurrentFwVersion 0x04915a70 (76634736)